damianlewis/devbox/README.md

 #### VM
-The IP address for the VM can be changed by updating the `ip` property.
+By default, DevBox will create a private network with an automatically assigned IP address.
+Use `ifconfig` on the VM to determine the IP address.
+A static IP address for the VM can be given by adding the `ip` property and assigning an address from the [reserved private address space](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces).
 Also the default name for the VM is 'devbox', this can be changed by adding the `name` property.
 The default hostname for the VM is also 'devbox', this can be changed by adding the `hostname` property.
 ```yaml
 ip: "192.168.22.18"
 name: vmname